 Easy Sesame-Ginger Noodle Soup

-30 minutes stand between you and a delicious, aromatic bowl of easy sesame-ginger noodle soup.
+45 minutes stand between you and a delicious, aromatic bowl of easy sesame-ginger noodle soup.

 Nothing beats a delicious bowl of noodle soup, but when the soup is loaded to the brim with tender-crisp vegetables and delicious greens, it just takes it over the top.
 The best part?
-This is a 30-minute noodle soup recipe, so you’ll have dinner on the table in no time at all.
+This is a relatively quick noodle soup recipe, so you’ll have dinner on the table in no time at all.

 My sesame-ginger noodle soup is loaded with baby corn, shiitake mushrooms, sugar snap peas, and tatsoi.
 Try this recipe out with: